Spring Training Connection

 • Fans enter the ballpark at street level through gates in the outfield.
 The main entrance is behind center field.
 Lesser used gates can be found in left and right field, each slightly to the foul side of the foul pole.

-• The concourse completely encircles and is open to the playing field.
+• The main concourse completely encircles and is open to the playing field.
 It's above the lower level seating bowl and covered only where it runs beneath the upper level.

 • The playing field is 19 feet below street level.